rossbelmont/graphql-impl-guide-sf-connect/README.md

 ### Note the Database Information in Secrets Manager
-- From the AWS console, navigate to Secrets Manager, and choose the secret (either /graphqlrdsserverless/dbsecret or /graphqlrds/dbsecret)
+- From the AWS console, navigate to Secrets Manager, and choose the secret (it would be either */graphqlrdsserverless/dbsecret* or */graphqlrds/dbsecret*, depending on the configuration.)
 - Copy the ARN under *Secret ARN*.

 ### Test RDS with a SQL Query